smrkem/stockdata/docs/chapter_2/readme.md

 6. ~~Write FT that checks getting price-volume trend data~~
 7. Refactor/Write unit tests for the approach
 8. Code till unit tests pass, verifying FT passes at the end
+9. Write a js front-end for the graph
-9. Add bootstrap to the app so it looks nicer
+10. Add bootstrap to the app so it looks nicer

 ***